waterford (wô'tēr-fērd) n.

 To make a frown turn upside down.

-By the way, it's just a coincidence that Dungarvan is in Co Waterford.
-A waterford can be written about anywhere and anyone!
+This is a geographic waterford, waxing lyrical about a coastal town in Co.
+Waterford.
+It is purely coincidental that Dungarvan is in Co Waterford.
+A waterford can be written about anywhere.
 No Waterford connection is necessary.

 The Waterford Rhyme